sarthakmishraa/Capstone-Project-MCalm/README.md

 Next comes the task to enlighten their mood by playing games , listening to jokes by bot and at last listening to soothing music.

+Seeing people busy in the regular hustle and bustle of life and not having enough time to focus on one’s mental health was one of the major reasons that motivated us to come up with an idea to build a website that could help people to lighten their mood.

+Techniques used in project modules:

+We have used following techniques in given modules:- Module 1: HTML5, flask, python
+Module 2: opencv, tensorflow, python, FER
+Module 3: subprocess, random, os
+Module 4: numpy, nltk, random, json, torch, tkinter Module 5: sklearn, joblib, numpy, matplotlib

 Architecture Diagram